singingwolfboy/netlify-home/_posts/2015-12-02-a-step-by-step-hexo-netlify-cms.md

 netlify-git-api serve
 ```

-***Keep the Terminal Window/Command Prompt open to keep the server running!***
+***Keep the Terminal Window open to keep the server running!***

 #### 4. Install the Hexo CLI
-Open up a new Terminal Window/Command Prompt to the site root (cd hexo-netlify-cms-demo in our example) and install the hexo client.
+Open up a new Terminal Window to the site root (cd hexo-netlify-cms-demo in our example) and install the hexo client.
 To install Hexo, make sure you already have **node.js** and **npm** installed and updated and then run the following command:

 ```
 cd my-site-root
 npm install -g hexo-cli
+npm install
 ```

+This will install the hexo command line client globally, followed by the package depencies found in the package.json file.

 Once the application has finished installing, it's time to test it out.